Uber, Lyft hit by Prop 22 punch

 HOUSING MARKET BLACK SWAN BUBBLING

+"This ruling ignores the will of the overwhelming majority of California voters and defies both logic and the law.
+You don’t have to take our word for it: California’s Attorney General strongly defended Prop 22’s constitutionality in this very case.
+We will appeal and we expect to win.
+Meanwhile, Prop 22 remains in effect, including all of the protections and benefits it provides independent workers across the state."

-Neither Uber nor Lyft immediately responded to FOX Business’ requests for comment.
-Uber, in a statement, told Bloomberg News it would appeal the decision and expects to win.
+Lyft did not immediately respond to FOX Business’ requests for comment.

 The ruling caused investors to dump shares of both companies, with Lyft declining as much as 4% and Uber falling up to 2.77%.